prometheus/docs/content/docs/introduction/getting_started.md

 Let us try looking at some data that Prometheus has collected about itself.
-To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Tabular" view within the "Graph" tab.
+To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Console" view within the "Graph" tab.

 As you can gather from http://localhost:9090/metrics, one metric that